 "This is going to last for a long time," said Sharan Lillaney, an aviation analyst at Angel Broking in Mumbai.

-The airline loses 40 million rupees ($760,100) a day if it flies and twice that if it doesn't, a senior government source said.
+The airline loses 40 million rupees ($760,100) a day if it flies and twice that if it doesn't, according to a senior government source.
 The airline declined to comment on its daily losses.

 While shutting down saves the embattled airline money, the grounding of its fleet deals a further blow to its ability to win back passengers should it resume operations.